bassclefstudio/humangeo-pblm/_pages/challenge.md

  - What groups inside or outside of the community does this project serve - students? working adults? linguists and outsiders?
 Why is this information important to them?
  - How would you most effectively present the language's cultural and linguistic connections?
 How would you protect it against interference or the tests of time?

 > **A brief mock-up** (drawing, slide show, or description) of the project should show why you think it's a worthwhile effort to help preserve your chosen language in this way.
 Keep in mind the continued cost of whatever plan you propose!
+You are presenting this brief proposal to both the community of people whose language it would help document *and* the people who have been delegated to carry out your proposal (programmers, linguists, etc.).

 # Decision
 A proposal is made by an international consortium to allow for the learning and development of AI-based translators which have been shown to allow the translation of and between indigenous languages.